openpacemaker

 /week [N]

-This week's actual km vs planned km with a day-by-day breakdown.
+This week’s actual vs planned km with a day-by-day breakdown.
 Pass a week number to see a specific week.

 /week 3